 Wake Forest University’s Wellbeing Assessment was developed using the Engine Model of Well-being (Jayawickreme, Forgeard, & Seligman, 2012).
-According to the Engine Model, wellbeing attainment is dependent on the extent to which individuals have access to wellbeing pathways: skills, resources, and conditions necessary to achieve wellbeing.
+According to the Engine Model, whether people are well depends on whether they have access to wellbeing pathways: skills, resources, and conditions necessary to achieve wellbeing.

-We have adapted the Engine Model from its original formulation so that each dimension of wellbeing has items that measure outcomes and items that measure pathways specific to that dimension.
-A version of the model applied to all the dimensions of wellbeing can be found in Figure 1.
+We have adapted the Engine Model from its original formulation so that each dimension of wellbeing has items that measure the outcomes and pathways specific to that dimension.
+A version of the model applied to all the dimensions of wellbeing can be found in the figure below.